Andalusia: Unemployment

-The unemployment rate stood at 25.5% in 2017 and was one of the highest in Spain and Europe.
+The unemployment rate was 16.1% in the first quarter of 2025, the lowest in 17 years.
+Although it has been declining sharply, Andalusian unemployment rate remains as one of the highest among the Spanish autonomous communities.

 Infrastructure

 Transport

 As in any modern society, transport systems are an essential structural element of the functioning of Andalusia.
 The transportation network facilitates territorial coordination, economic development and distribution, and intercity transportation.

 In urban transport, underdeveloped public transport systems put pedestrian traffic and other non-motorized traffic are at a disadvantage compared to the use of private vehicles.
 Several Andalusian capitals—Córdoba, Granada and Seville—have recently been trying to remedy this by strengthening their public transport systems and providing a better infrastructure for the use of bicycles.
 There are now three rapid transit systems operating in Andalucia – the Seville Metro, Málaga Metro and Granada Metro.
 Cercanías commuter rail networks operate in Seville, Málaga and Cádiz.

 For over a century, the conventional rail network has been centralized on the regional capital, Seville, and the national capital, Madrid; in general, there are no direct connections between provincial capitals.
 High-speed AVE trains run from Madrid via Córdoba to Seville and Málaga, from which a branch from Antequera to Granada opened in 2019.
 Further AVE routes are under construction.
 The Madrid-Córdoba-Seville route was the first high-velocity route in Spain (operating since 1992).
 Other principal routes are the one from Algeciras to Seville and from Almería via Granada to Madrid.

 Most of the principal roads have been converted into limited access highways known as autovías.
 The Autovía del Este (Autovía A-4) runs from Madrid through the Despeñaperros Natural Park, then via Bailén, Córdoba, and Seville to Cádiz, and is part of European route E05 in the International E-road network.
 The other main road in the region is the portion of European route E15, which runs as the Autovia del Mediterráneo along the Spanish Mediterranean coast.
 Parts of this constitute the superhighway Autopista AP-7, while in other areas it is Autovía A-7.
 Both of these roads run generally east–west, although the Autovía A-4 turns to the south in western Andalusia.